SpellholdStudios/Kiara-Zaiya/README.md

 - Uploaded mod to official Spellhold Studios GitHub mirror account.

+- Fixed items descriptions.
+- Fixed items classes and kits restriction flags, and appended tooltip.2da whenever relevant.
+- Added EE and ToBEx *Toggle critical hit aversion* item flag (BIT25) whenever relevant.

 TODO
 - !StateCheck("Valygar",STATE_SLEEPING)
 - genfix.baf, kiaraadd.baf, zaiyad.baf ???
 - Zaiya INITIAL_MEETING soundset @91???
 - spwnrak.baf is overwriting vanilla file and is spawning KZ#raj01.cre which is not installed by the mod!
+- Original Amaralis battles in chapters 2 and 6: hrothfit.baf is not compiled.
+- Revised Suldalanessar: sujon.cre is not copied, nor used.

 ##### Version 1.6.2 &nbsp;(unknown)